loopbackio/loopback.io/pages/en/lb3/Authentication-authorization-and-permissions.md

 The general process to implement access control for an application is:

 1.  **Implement authentication**:
-    In the application, add code to create (register) new users, login users (get and use authentication tokens), and logout users.
+    In the application, add code to create (register) new users, log in users (get and use authentication tokens), and log out users.
 2.  **Specify user roles**.
     Define the user roles that your application requires.
     For example, you might create roles for anonymous users, authenticated users, group members, and administrators.
 3.  **Define access for each role and model method**.
     For example, you might enable anonymous users to read a list of banks, but not allow them to do anything else.
     LoopBack models have a set of built-in methods, and each method maps to either the READ or WRITE access type.
-    In essence, this step amounts to specifying whether access is allowed for each role and each Model - access type, as illustrated in the example below.<br>
+    In essence, this step amounts to specifying whether access is allowed for each role and each Model/access type, as illustrated in the example below.<br/><br/>
-		_NOTE: you can also map directly access rights to specific users or applications._
+		NOTE: you can also map access rights directly to specific users or applications.
-4.  **Set-up access control for users**:
+4.  **Set-up access control for users**.
+Do one of:
-		This can be achieved either by statically mapping users with any role you may have earlier created using the Role model, **or** by adding code to register dynamic role resolvers that will at runtime resolve whether a user, given a preconfigured set of conditions, has a given role.
+  - Statically map users with any role previously created using the Role model.
+For more information, see [Static roles](Defining-and-using-roles.html#static-roles).
+  - Add code to register dynamic role resolvers that at runtime resolve whether a user, given a preconfigured set of conditions, has a given role.
+For more information, see [Dynamic roles](Defining-and-using-roles.html#dynamic-roles).

 ## Initial setup

-### Enabling Access control
+### Enabling access control

-When you create your app with the LoopBack [application generator](Application-generator.html), access control is automatically enabled, _except_ if you choose the "empty-server" application type.
+Applications created with the LoopBack [application generator](Application-generator.html) have access control enabled by default, _except_ for the "empty-server" application type.
-To enable access control for an "empty-server" application, you must add a boot script that calls [`enableAuth()`](https://apidocs.strongloop.com/loopback/#app-enableauth) as shown in the following example:
+To enable access control for an "empty-server" application, add a boot script that calls [`enableAuth()`](https://apidocs.strongloop.com/loopback/#app-enableauth); for example:

 {% include code-caption.html content="server/boot/authentication.js" %}
 ```javascript